Elysia-simp/Pride-Shader/README.md

 # Usage

-Set your Def texture in the Material slot and your Sdw in the Toon slot
+Set your Def texture in the Spheremap slot and your Sdw in the Toon slot

 Now set your Materials as such